reactive-firewall/multicast/docs/FAQ.md

 # There are 3 logical choices for the vast majority of users:
 # 1. '0.0.0.0' for Promiscuous mode (Usually needs privileges to use on most Operating Systems)
 # 2. The actual interface IPv4 dot notation address for unprivileged mode
-# 3. MCAST_GRP value, Linux and MacOS implementations can let the system choose by passing the
+# 3. None, Linux and MacOS implementations can let the system choose by passing the
 #    MCAST_GRP to the Python socket.bind operation (handled by multicast.skt when missing Host IP)
 #    Windows users must use option 1 or 2 for now.
 # This address is per socket (e.g., can be chosen per socket even if on a single interface)
-HOST_BIND_IP = MCAST_GRP

 # Options for multicast listener
 listener_options = {